JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 I'm a hybrid of several of these archetypes, enjoy evaluating different strategies, and trying to fit something that I will stick with.

-What matters isn’t the label — it’s understanding your tendencies so you can **design safeguards**.
+What matters isn’t the label, it’s understanding your tendencies so you can **design safeguards**.
 For instance:
 - If you love timing, automate your triggers.
 - If you hate monitoring, automate your deposits.